Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Methodology

-The signature $s$ determines a tensor's parity or its behavior under reflection.
-It extends the strict definition of a Cartesian tensor to describe quantities that behave differently under improper rotations, but are still often relevant to consider.
-For example, under improper rotation $\b{R}$, quantities such as velocity, force, and electric field transform as $T_i' = R_{ij}T_j$, while quantities such as angular momentum, torque, and magnetic field transform as $T_i' = -R_{ij}T_j$.
+The signature $s$ determines a tensor's parity, or its behavior under reflection.
+It extends the strict definition of a Cartesian tensor to describe quantities that behave differently under improper rotations (a combination of a rotation and a reflection), but are nonetheless physically relevant.
+For example, under an improper rotation $\tens{R}$, quantities such as velocity, force, and electric field transform as $T_i' = R_{ij}T_j$, while quantities such as angular momentum, torque, and magnetic field transform as $T_i' = -R_{ij}T_j$.
 Vectors and tensors with $s = 1$ are called pseudovectors and pseudotensors, respectively.

 Many useful tools become available by viewing Def.~\ref{def:ct} from a group theoretic perspective.
-The orthogonal transformations $\{\b{R}\in\R^{3\times 3} | \b{R}^T\b{R} = 1\}$ form a group, namely the orthogonal group $\oth$, under matrix multiplication, and the collection of tensors of a given order and dimensionality constitute a vector space.
+The orthogonal transformations $\{\tens{R}\in\R^{3\times 3} | \tens{R}^{\mathrm{T}}\tens{R} = \tens{I}\}$ form a group, namely the orthogonal group $\oth$, under matrix multiplication, and the collection of tensors of a given order and dimensionality constitutes a vector space.
 Hence, Eq.~\ref{eq:ct-def} essentially defines a Cartesian tensor as a collection of components that transform according to a particular representation of $\oth$, namely the tensor product representation.

 Although this representation is an intuitive generalization of the familiar matrix-vector product for rotating a vector, it is reducible, meaning that it contains at least one nontrivial invariant subspace.
-It is desirable to work with irreducible representations, as this makes it clear which operations are allowable when interacting tensors, for example in a neural network.
-If a representation is compact, it can be decomposed as a direct sum of irreducible representations via a change-of-basis.
-The bases that achieve this for $\oth$ motivate the definition of spherical tensors \footnote{The more common setting in which spherical tensors appear is quantum mechanics, where there is the notion of a spherical tensor \textit{operator}, and the definition presented here is formulated to mirror Def.~\ref{def:ct}, and although it is not the same as the quantum mechanical one, it represents the same core idea of components mixing within a single irreducible subspace of the rotation group.}.
+It is desirable to work with irreducible representations, as this makes it clear which operations are allowable when interacting tensors in an equivariant neural network.
+For compact groups, any finite-dimensional representation is completely reducible, meaning it can be decomposed as a direct sum of irreducible representations via a change of basis.
+The bases that achieve this for $\oth$ are spherical bases, in which abstract tensors are represented as ``spherical tensors.''